MariosPapamix/airoldi.github.io/pubarchive.md

 ---

 A list of my scholarly work can be found on [Google Scholar](http://scholar.google.com/citations?user=XKCyZk0AAAAJ&sortby=pubdate).
 This is a local copy linked to PDFs.
+The symbol ✝ denotes current/former student/postdoc supervised by me, solely or jointly, when the research was done.
 <small><i>&nbsp;&nbsp;(last updated on February 13, 2021)</i></small>

         Summary statistics: